Color Temperature and the Kelvin Scale Explained

 6500 K154 MCloudy

-Gel manufacturers use Mireds to label correction filters precisely (e.g., “+30 Mired shift” adds warmth).
+Gel manufacturers use Mireds to label correction filters precisely, so a gel might be marked as a “+30 Mired shift” to indicate how much warmth it adds.

-Lighting gels are the analog equivalent of digital white balance.
+Lighting gels are basically the analog version of digital white balance, physically shifting a light’s color temperature or tint.

 Gel TypePurposeExample